-Like a few other controversial topics in customer feedback, you need to follow the golden rule to get this right.
+Like a few other controversial topics in customer experience, you need to follow the golden rule to get this right.
 And guess what, your customers don’t care about your response rate.
-The same way they don’t care about what benchmarks you use, and they definitely don’t care which metric you use.
-They just want you to love them.

-If you start turning things like response rate into targets, you will pretty quickly fall foul of Goodhart’s Law.
+If you turn response rate into a target, you will quickly fall foul of Goodhart’s Law.

-So, if you set yourself a response rate target, and you’re the kind of person that likes to hit their targets, you’ll start trying all sorts of crazy approaches (reminder emails, prizes), to increase your response rate.
-Some of these approaches might squeeze a bit more feedback out of your customers – but it’s only ever likely to be good feedback.
+So, if you set yourself a response rate target, and you’re the kind of person that likes to hit their targets, you’ll start trying all sorts of crazy approaches (reminder emails, prizes, to increase your response rate.
+Some of these approaches might squeeze a bit more feedback out of your customers – but it’s only ever likely to be praise.
 People with bad feedback probably gave you it first time around.

 So you hit your target, but at what cost?
 Have you just annoyed all your loyal customers by sending them each five emails saying “we care about making you happy”?